Google Ads

 Let's look at our economic interests and the question of labour, because if we are honest, we would acknowledge that Bahamian and Haitian interests are aligned in many ways.

 Economic migrants flock to the Bahamas year after year, not political refugees.
-That means Haitian people look to the Bahamas like we look to the United States - as a land of opportunity.
+That means Haitian people look to The Bahamas like we look to the United States - as a land of opportunity.
 For Haitians, there is a lucrative labour market in the Bahamas and their skills are in high demand.
 If there was no reason for optimism and they did not find employment in the Bahamas, they would not come.

 Yes, unemployment in the Bahamas is high.
 The government has a responsibility to create jobs and to stimulate the economy, and the private sector has an interest in creating jobs where there are lucrative business opportunities.